- Home

 Should You Buy the 2020 Mercedes-Benz GLC?

-Its complaint rate (27.2 per 10k sold) is above the SUV segment average of 18.2.
+Its complaint rate of 27.2 per 10,000 vehicles sold runs above the SUV segment average of 21.2.
 The most common reports involve engine (34).

-A pre-purchase inspection is recommended for used examples, with particular attention to engine (34).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to engine (34).
+An extended warranty is worth pricing out.

 Compared to the 2021 Mercedes-Benz GLC, which scored 4 points higher.
 See also the 2019 Mercedes-Benz GLC for an earlier comparison.